Hezbollah’s war plans call for missile attacks on Tel Aviv, warns expert; ex-general says IDF needs new doctrine to win next Lebanon war.

 Hezbollah’s war doctrine

-Meanwhile, a former IDF general says that Israel needs a fresh combat doctrine to avoid defeat in the next Lebanon war.
+Previously, a former IDF general warned that Israel needs a fresh combat doctrine to avoid defeat in the next Lebanon war.
 Hezbollah’s planners designed a strategy that aims to frustrate Israel and prevent the army from achieving a victory, Maj.
 Gen. (res.)
 Gershon Hacohen wrote.

 The Lebanese group poses an “unprecedented operational challenge” to the IDF by basing its war plans on three key pillars, Hacohen said.